yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 - challenge students (a.k.a. researchers or users) to collaborate on projects with people outside their courses and universities.

-- the Coding Sessions workshops that we're already organising reaches all kinds of new users.
+- Coding Sessions workshops: reaches all kinds of new users.

 - announce projects and (hackathon) challenges via Europeana.
 As a massive European portal for thousands of heritage institutions, such announcements will reach enormous audiences.